 Ease of Packing

 Being able to pack your cubes efficiently and without hassle is a valuable metric we made sure to test thoroughly.
 Ease of packing was measured by the structure of each cube set, how many zippers each cube had, and whether or not they unzipped all the way around for easy access.
 Another consideration with this metric was the ease of unpacking.
 We tended to favor cubes with mesh for visibility or translucent materials to see what was inside.

 Structure can be nice to have if you'd like to keep your clothes in your packing cubes and transport them from a suitcase to a hotel dresser drawer.
 This way, your clothes stay organized and can easily be packed up again.
 Having structure can also make a cube easier to pack in the first place, as these will stand up on their own.
 With stiff, high-quality nylon, the Eagle Creek Pack-It Cube Set had the best structure of all the cubes tested.
 With its double-zipper design and clamshell-style opening, you can open and close the cubes with ease, as well as access any specific item you want.
 The mesh front of the Eagle Creek Pack-It Cube set also makes it easy to identify what is inside.
 The cube set from Amazon Basics also provided decent structure, a clamshell zippered opening, and a mesh front, making it another easy-to-pack option.
 Our reviewers also liked the models from Gonex for all of these reasons and their ability to be packed with or without compression.

-While ultralight cubes like the Osprey UL, Eagle Creek Pack-It Spectre, and the ones by Tripped lack structure, they are actually quite easy to pack with their zip design that only opens the cube halfway.
+While ultralight cubes like the Osprey UL and the ones by Tripped lack structure, they are actually quite easy to pack with their zip design that only opens the cube halfway.
 Because of this feature, you can easily stuff each cube full, earning high points for packability.
 But these bags are not as easy to unpack with specific items and only have one zipper, limiting their versatility.